Home

 (1855-1921)

-In 1886, when Melvin was 31, he and Harriett and his parents and siblings ventured westward, leaving their longtime homes and becoming pioneer settlers of Pittsburg, Crawford County, KS.
-They took with them their one-year-old son Orville.
+In 1886, when Melvin was 31, he and Harriett and their one-year-old son, with an entourage including his aged parents and adult siblings, ventured westward, leaving their longtime homes and becoming pioneer settlers of Pittsburg, Crawford County, KS.

-After becoming firmly established in Pittsburg, Melvin and his brothers "removed the first coal by using a slope mine, in what is now Lincoln Park in Pittsburg..."
+After becoming firmly established in Pittsburg, Melvin and his brothers continued using the mining skills they had honed in Pennsylvania.
+Together, they "removed the first coal by using a slope mine, in what is now Lincoln Park in Pittsburg...," a nephew later recalled.

 Busy coal mine operations in Pittsburg in the early 1900s